- The Critically Endangered Javan rhino survives in just a single population in Indonesia’s Ujung Kulon National Park.

 In 2014, Ujung Kulon’s local government announced it would fund an annual HS vaccination program to protect the region’s buffalo, subsequently reducing the risk to the rhinos.

 However, there is no proven way to inoculate against trypanosomiasis.
 “Vaccination for the trypanosomes has not been very effective,” Radcliffe told Mongabay.
 The parasite changes its outer appearance so rapidly that the immune system simply cannot keep up.

 What about removing some rhinos instead?

-“[We need to] get our eggs into two baskets instead of Ujung Kulon’s one,” says Barney Long, the WWF’s former director of species conservation.
+“[We need to] get our eggs into two baskets instead of Ujung Kulon’s one,” Barney Long, then the WWF’s director of species conservation, said in 2016.
 Conservationists have called for the translocation of a subset of the population to a second site since as far back as the 1980s, and today the need is greater than ever, as the park is thought to be reaching its carrying capacity.
 Since the population cannot expand beyond its current range due to a lack of suitable habitat, researchers have reached the consensus that moving some fertile rhinos out of the park is the only way to significantly increase their numbers.

 Despite three decades of discussion, a plan of action is yet to take effect.

 Translocations of other species of rhinos have occasionally proven fatal, so it’s not a decision to be made lightly.
 Some experts think a sounder scientific understanding of Javan rhino biology is needed for authorities to sanction such a risk.